denten-books/plain-text/1-metaphor.md

 @ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

 The principles of metaphor-driven design contain an implicit model of human--computer interaction.
-It implies that humans prefer not to manipulate digital information stored on computational media directly.
-Instead, they would manipulate digital information by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively to the affordances of print media.
+It implies that humans prefer to manipulate digital information stored on computational media by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively to the affordances of print media.
 We know, in other words, what paragraphs, pages, files, and folders can do on paper and we would like for digital paper to behave in a similar way.
 For example, one affordance of paper is that it can be folded.
 It therefore becomes possible to "earmark" a page by folding a corner.
 The fold enables subsequent recollection of read text.
 By these means, a reader is able to mark a notable place in the text and to return to it later quickly, if needed.
 The digital medium cannot physically be folded in the same way because it offers a set of affordances that differ from paper.
 But because readers are not familiar with "what can be done" digitally, the affordances of digital media are presented through metaphor.
 Thus a virtual "earmark" on a "page" can be made to represent a numerical pointer to a specific address in the computer memory.
 And a "page" could stand for a range of related addresses that correspond roughly to the information visible on an analogous page in print.
 Similarly one "drops a folder into the trash bin" or "drags and drops a file" or "bookmarks a page."
 Such metaphors rely on habituated insight with one medium extended into another.
 We do not literally "drag" or "drop" bits, but we use metaphors of paper and trashcan to help us manipulate bits and bytes as if they were household objects.
 The metaphor opens figurative possibilities.
 But it also obscures the actual physical contingencies of interacting with bits and bytes, logic gates and magnetic traces.

 Bits and bytes differ from files and folders, pages and paragraphs in what they can do.
 The affordances of the physical medium differ drastically from